mjdominus/quicket/TECH-NOTES.md

 The file must begin with a `#` line and then a bulleted list.
 The initial header line is the ticket title.
 The metainformation is in the bulleted list.

+# On choice of Markdown engine

+`marko` is a loser.
+Confusing and inconsistent OO architecture, fails empty-subclass test.

+Check out `mistletoe` next.